petartodorovic/phd-research/cie_colorimetry/README.md

 # CIE Colorimetry

-A Python package for calculating CIE colorimetry parameters from emission spectra and visualizing them on the CIE 1931 chromaticity diagram.
+A Python package for calculating CIE colorimetry parameters from emission spectra in photon counts.

 ## Installation